 When someone close to you dies the range and intensity of emotions you feel can be overwhelming.
 As we don’t talk much about death in our society many of us don’t know what to expect from ourselves after a bereavement.
 You may feel that other people expect you to “get back to normal” quickly.
-This leads some people to come to counselling concerned they are not recovering quickly enough, with fears that they will become “stuck” in their grief.
+This leads some people come to counselling with concerns that they are not recovering quickly enough and fears that they will become “stuck” in their grief.

 Research shows that there is no usual length of time for the grieving process – it depends on the individual and the circumstances of the death, but it is likely to take months or years rather than days or weeks.
 The Four Tasks of Mourning model developed by William Worden is a really useful tool which gives us a map for the journey - an understanding of what needs to happen in order for us to process bereavement.
 It gives some guidance on what we can do to help ourselves and prevent ourselves from getting “stuck”.
 Worden is clear that these tasks will not necessarily be completed in this order as everyone’s grief journey is unique.

 Task I – To accept the reality of the loss

 There is often a sense of unreality when someone dies as our minds struggle to process the enormity of what has happened.
 On a rational level you may know they have died but on an emotional level you can’t accept it.
 Part of you expects to hear their voice on the phone or to see them walking down the street.

 What can I do?
 When you pick up the phone to automatically ring mum, be gentle with yourself when you remember she has died.
 It takes time to shift towards talking about the person in the past tense but this shift does need to happen in order to accept they are dead and will not return.

 Task II – To process the pain of grief